The festival that opens the gates of Lisbon’s gardens.

 The very first edition, which took place in May 2017, consisted of a guided tour organised by a small but very passionate team.
 With only 80 places available, over 3,000 people had applied within the first 48 hours after launch.
 Ten gardens took part in the programme, with eight volunteer guides leading groups on foot on a route between Graça and Príncipe Real.

 In 2018, a partnership with the Câmara Municipal de Lisboa (Lisbon City Council) allowed the project to expand.
 The number of gardens taking part grew to 23 and activities both educational and cultural were organised to suit all generations.
 More than 8,000 members of the public were welcomed by a team of 30 volunteers.

-In 2019, the project received the Alto Patrocínio do Presidente da República (Grand Patronage of the President of the Republic) and, with the support of the City Council, for the first time, the festival had two editions: one in spring and one in autumn.
-Growing naturally like a forest, the festival had over 25,000 participations in both seasons.
+In 2019, the project received the Alto Patrocínio do Presidente da República (Grand Patronage of the President of the Republic) and, with the support of the City Council, for the first time, the festival had two editions: one in Spring and one in Autumn.
+Growing naturally like a forest, the festival had over 25,000 participants in both seasons.